-- In the Developer Console, add one or more tester accounts to the developer account that you are using to publish your application.
+- In the Play Console, add one or more tester accounts to the developer account that you are using to publish your application.

-- Login to the Developer Console with your developer account.
+- Login to the Play Console with your developer account.

 - Click Settings > Account details, then in the License Testing section, add the Google email addresses for your tester accounts.